virtual-labs/exp-nucleus-cells-proliferation-iitk/experiment/aim.md

-###  Fluorescence Microscope: To Image the nucleus of cells proliferation on biomaterial surface by fluorescence microscopy
+###  To Image the nucleus of cells proliferation on biomaterial surface by fluorescence microscopy